 Data collection on any project involving human subjects should not begin until a research proposal has been approved by the IRB (see 6.1.1 Institutional Research and Assessment Officer).

 Full-time CFS faculty members are encouraged to participate in professional conferences, retreats, and industry and peer university visits.
 All professional development travel should be part of the faculty member's annual development plan with clear outcomes and demonstrable benefits to the department, college, and University.
 Given the year-round calendar that BYU-Idaho uses, faculty members may find it necessary to travel during a semester.
 Such absences should be infrequent and short in duration.
 Faculty members should work with their department chairs to ensure all classes are covered.
 Classes should not be cancelled.

 The University pays reasonable costs of professional travel.
 Expenses may include transportation, registration or entrance fees, lodging, and food for overnight travel.
 To request funding for upcoming travel, faculty members consult with their department chairs and submit an electronic Travel Application form.
 Final approval is provided by the travel administrator when all required policies and procedures are completed.

 Agents in the Purchasing and Travel Office can assist with travel arrangements by booking accommodations and arranging for direct billing of airline tickets.
 Regardless of how reservations are made, faculty members are expected to use the lowest airfare available that reasonably meets the travel itinerary.

 Faculty members typically pay registration fees for seminars or conferences by University purchase card, a check from the University, or a personal credit card.
 Receipts must be submitted for reimbursement if a personal card is used.

 Faculty members reserve and pay for hotels using a University travel card or a personal credit card.
 Receipts must be submitted for reimbursement.
-Faculty members may share rooms with other faculty members of the same sex.
+Faculty members may share rooms with other faculty members of the same gender.
 They should not share rooms with students -- unless the students are their immediate family members.